S235 Steel for Laser Cutting and Laser Engraving

 This has a consequence, however, which is that one line can’t separate two objects.
 It can only separate one object from the scraps of materials that won’t be used.
 So if you wish to laser cut two objects in metal, you can’t let them share one line, they’ll have to be designed as two separate objects.

 The other particularity of metal laser cutting is that during the cut initiation, the laser beam needs to perforate the metal sheet outside the ordered object, otherwise, it would leave fused metal projections on it.
-Because of that, it is necessary to leave a minimum distance between two lines of your design that corresponds to the thickness of the material (1, 2 or 3 mm: it depends on which material thickness you've chosen).
+Because of that, it is necessary to leave a minimum distance between two lines of your design.

 Maximum and Minimum Dimensions for Cuts and Engraving